leoshimo/vrs/docs/tour.md

 clients, whether it runs locally or on another device.

 VRS uses its programming language as the common interface between programs, user interfaces, and devices.
-Source code, user interface markup, and recorded actions share symbolic expressions.
-An expression can be tried at the REPL and included directly in user interface markup as an action.
-Recording the interaction produces that same expression as source code.
-The shared representation does much of the work that would otherwise require custom integration code.
+Programs, data, and user interface markup share the same representation.
+This representation is powerful for both users and programs.
+An interaction supplies code a person can edit; a program can construct new actions for clients that already know how to present them.

 Even the editor and debugger work with those same expressions and values in the running environment.
 Inspect the data an application is using,